Do Traditional Banks Offer Online Payday Loans?

 Direct Lender Payday Loans Aren’t Available at Most Banks

 Even though the big banks have tried to brand their cash advance loans as different from a direct lender payday loan it seems the public is catching on.
-Recently some of the largest banks in the country were confronted with the high interest rates.
+Recently some of the largest banks in the country dealt with the high interest rates.
 Most of the finance charges come with these types of payday loans.
 It’s ironic to many people in the short term lending industry that banks and consumer groups would criticize the payday loan industry.
 When banks themselves are getting away with offering the same type of online payday loans.
 Most of these online advances feature interest rates that are equal to or higher.
-Compare to those offered by large direct lenders online!
-For example, a large national bank recently stopped offering “online installment loans”.
+Compare to those offered by companies in our Database of Direct Lenders For example, a large national bank recently stopped offering “online installment loans”.
 Otherwise known as an online cash advance, as they were getting hounded by public pressure.
 The online personal loan they stopped offering was a program that allowed a consumer to borrow up to $1,000 from their future direct deposit.
 This high loan limit is hundreds of dollars higher than what’s legally allowed in most states!
 Most states limit payday loans direct lender from lending anything more than $300 or $400.
 But this bank was able to offer their customer a loan of $1,000!
 Something doesn’t seem right here.

 You can still get direct lender payday loans at some banks and credit unions!